psolidgold/patrickgold.com/README.md

 `grunt compile`

 #### Move files to HTTP server
-This repo does not provide an opinion or means of deploying your final dist files.
-You may copy your files
+ The final files are compiled into the `build/dist` folder.
+This project does not provide an opinion or means of deploying these dist files, but all you need is an http server to serve static files.

 ##Credits